 Here are some stories that caught our eye this week:

-Bank of Canada increased overnight rate target to 1%
+Bank of Canada interest rate increased to 1%

-This week’s biggest financial news story came on Wednesday when the Bank of Canada announced a 0.25 percentage point increase over the overnight rate target, raising it to 1%.
+This week’s biggest financial news story came on Wednesday with a Bank of Canada interest rate hike of 0.25 percentage point, raising it to 1%.
 Canada’s big banks followed suit, matching the increase.

 The CBC provided a helpful round-up of how and where you’re likely to feel this rate hike as consumers, including insights on the impact on variable rate mortgages, HELOCs, credit cards and student loads.